 holds the memory address of the first character.

-We access each individual character using the syntax string[offset]
+We access each individual character using the syntax string[offset], which is

 Likewise, we said that if we wanted a list of numbers, we could use the syntax